Immiscible two-phase flow in porous media: a statistical mechanics approach: Phase diagrams

 \subsection{Darcy scale phases}

 We now turn to the Darcy-scale phase taxonomy of the same problem: immiscible steady-state two-phase flow in porous media.
 There are three parameters that define the flow at the Darcy scale, the capillary number $Ca$, the viscosity ratio $M$ and the saturation $S_w$.
 Keeping $M$ and $S_w$ fixed, Berg et al.\ \cite{berg2026from} propose three phases that they name I, II and III in order of increasing $Ca$.
-This was based on the constitutive equation relating flow velocity $v$ to the pressure gradient $|\nabla p|$.
+This was based on the constitutive equation relating flow velocity $v_p$ to the pressure gradient $|\nabla p|$.

 In 2009, Tallakstad et al.\ published two papers investigating experimentally steady-state immiscible two-phase flow in a model porous medium \cite{tallakstad2009steady,tallakstad2009steadyb}.
 At the capillary numbers this experiment was run at, they found a power law relation between the flow rate and pressure drop across the porous medium.
-In terms of velocity vs.\ pressure gradient, this gave
+In terms of velocity vs.\ pressure gradient we would have